kathleendiep/LULUSPAWS-Community-SwiftUI/PRESENTATION rev.md

 - It was tricky to fetch all posts on profile, but I added a function onAppear to show users post

 ### Search Users
-- 🎥: Search, results, and then go to their profile
+- 🎥: 16 seconds Search, results, and then go to their profile
 - Users will be able to search via username, and it was tricky to filter the results, but after trial and error, I came up with a solution to capture the users input in search bar and match to usernames array.

         ### MapKit